dorkblue/wdi-project-1-dorkblue/README.md

 2. With some elements of RPG (Role-playing game)
 3. REALLY cool spell graphics
 4. Different opponents with different spell sets and quotes with reference to the actual Harry Potter franchise.
+5. AI capable of casting random spell at a random time
+6. Random event (magical weather, darkness) that changes the game board, that can be solved with spells (meteolojinx recanto, lumos maxima)
+7. Typing healing spells regain hearts

 ## Actual Coding stage
 With ```Prima's (WDI Instructor)``` blessing, I started to work on the early version of the game.

+From the start, I've used **Object-Oriented Programming** because

+1. Shorter code, easy to read and organize
+2. **Constructor** makes storing variables (property) & re-using those variables a piece of cake (prevents problem caused by hoisting)
+3. Reusability of prototype **method** for multiple instances

-Version 1:
+##### Version 1:
 ![v1](http://i.imgur.com/MmYpEef.png "Version 1")

 >Built the core mechanics/skeleton of the game.

 My focus was working on the game logic and making sure that at least 70% of it is working.

-The Core Mechanics:
+###### The Core Mechanics:

-Method to output the spell 'casted' by AI
+*Method to output the spell 'casted' by AI*
 ```Javascript
 Enemy.prototype.cast = function () {
   // generate random spells